-Below I’ll introduce all the things to do in Alishan, including interesting stops on the Alishan Forest Railway, tea farms, amazing hikes, the best sunrise spots, where to stay in Alishan/the best Alishan hotels, and Alishan restaurants.
+Below I’ll introduce all the best things to do in Alishan, including interesting stops on the Alishan Forest Railway, tea farms, amazing hikes, the best sunrise spots, where to stay in Alishan/the best Alishan hotels, and Alishan restaurants.
 I’ll also provide an Alishan itinerary to help you experience the best of this awesome destination in the most efficient way.

 Some local expats write Alishan off as too touristy and spoiled by noisy tour groups.
 I have always loved Alishan though, even the touristy bits, but also the little-known spots, and I recently went there for the fourth time in my 10 years in Taiwan.

 What Makes Alishan So Special?

 Alishan has been Taiwan’s most popular mountain resort by visitor numbers for nearly a century.
 Located in Chiayi County and bordering Nantou County, almost exactly in the middle of Taiwan, Alishan is actually a collection of peaks averaging 2500m that overlook the massif of Yushan (Jade Mountain), Taiwan and Northeast Asia’s highest mountain.

 The area was original settled by aboriginals.
 In 1912, the Japanese opened the Alishan Forest Railway to log cypress trees in the area, but eventually logging decreased and tourists flooded in.
 Riding the small gauge train up from Chiayi (it currently only goes half way to Alishan; see my Alishan transportation guide) and between the various sections of the park is one of the great joys of visiting Alishan.